-ALWAYS INVESTIGATE A LAWYER’S QUALIFICATIONS AND EXPERIENCE BEFORE MAKING A DECISION ON HIRING A LAWYER
+ALWAYS INVESTIGATE A LAWYER’S QUALIFICATIONS AND EXPERIENCE BEFORE MAKING A DECISION ON HIRING A LAWYER IN SOUTH FLORIDA

 The material on this page represents general legal advice.
 Since the law is continually changing, some of the provisions contained here may be out of date.
 It is always best to consult a criminal defense attorney about your legal rights and responsibilities regarding your particular case.